Emyr Huws: Wigan Athletic

 On 22 July 2014, Huws signed for Wigan Athletic on a six-month loan.
 Huws made his Wigan Athletic debut in the opening game of the season, in a 2–2 draw against Reading.

 After making five appearances in the first month to the season, Huws' move was then made permanent on 1 September 2014, with Huws signing a four-year contract.
 Because of his move to Wigan was made permanent, Swansea City, his first youth club, received £250,000, due to a ten per cent sell-on clause agreed.
 Huws' first game after signing for the club on a permanent basis came on 13 September 2014, in a 3–1 loss against Blackburn Rovers.
-However, Huws made sixteen appearances for the club after being on the sidelines with injuries for the most of the time.
+However, Huws made sixteen appearances for the club after being on the sidelines with injuries for most of the time.
 By May, Huws was making progress of recovering from injury.

 However, ahead of the 2015–16 season, Huws suffered a knee injury during a pre-season friendly match and was sidelined for another month.